charlotte-zhuang/coding-problems/explanations/what-does-it-mean.md

-# What Does It Mean?
+# What Does It Mean

 Trie
 [What Does It Mean?](https://open.kattis.com/problems/heritage)

 ## Contents

 1. [Trie Data Structure](#trie-data-structure)
 2. [Node Class](#node-class)
 3. [Trie Class](#trie-class)
 4. [Example](#example)

 ## Trie Data Structure

 We can use a _trie_ to store our dictionary of words and the number of meaning each word corresponds to.
 This allows us to iterate through a name character by character and keep track of all the different word-paths we can take to reach that character.

 A [Trie](https://www.geeksforgeeks.org/trie-insert-and-search/) is a tree where the children represent the next element (character) of a pattern (word).
 When a pattern is finished, the node is marked as an end-node.
 Patterns are represented as paths of nodes from the root to an end-node.